masoniis/b/readme.md

 ### AI usage

 1. AI wrote the texture converter in [tools/texture_processor](./tools/texture_processor.rs) (though some adjustments and fixes were made) to add tints to existing pngs and generate a water clear texture.
-2. I had AI use my shaping API to create a "realistic" shaper to see what it comes up with.
-It wrote "[realistic_shaper.rs](./src/simulation_world/terrain/generators/shaping/realistic_shaper.rs)" (called ClimateRealistic in the program UI), though I had to make some adjustments there too for efficiency.
-3. AI was very useful for debugging/fixing some indexing errors regarding ambient occlusion and shader winding order regarding consts seen in the shader code and mesher.
+2. AI was very useful for debugging/fixing some indexing errors regarding ambient occlusion and shader winding order regarding consts seen in the shader code and mesher.
-4. AI helped with determinance of some thresholds regarding biomes that are typical of other voxel engines (see [multinoise_biomes.rs](./src/simulation_world/terrain/generators/biome/multinoise_biomes.rs)) though I didn't have enough time to fully incorporate biomes in the terrain painter so we don't really see biomes anyway.
+3. AI helped with determinance of some thresholds regarding biomes that are typical of other voxel engines (see [multinoise_biomes.rs](./src/simulation_world/terrain/generators/biome/multinoise_biomes.rs)) though I didn't have enough time to fully incorporate biomes in the terrain painter so we don't really see biomes anyway.
-5. AI helped with writing the makefile to (hopefully) work on ubuntu since I don't have access to a ubuntu machine.
+4. AI helped with writing the makefile to (hopefully) work on ubuntu since I don't have access to a ubuntu machine.

 ### Time spent